solo-io/gloo/docs/content/guides/traffic_management/destination_types/rest_endpoint/_index.md

           namespace: gloo-system
 {{< /highlight >}}

-We can tell Gloo to grab the template parameters from the request with a flag called `rest-parameters` like this:
+We can tell Gloo Edge to grab the template parameters from the request with a flag called `rest-parameters` like this:

 ```shell
 glooctl add route \